 DRAFT Enterprise Data Sharing - Memorandum of Understanding

-WHEREAS, the agencies, boards, commissions, and Budget Units of the State of Arizona who are signatories hereto (the “Partners”) desire to securely exchange Data as permitted or required by Applicable Law in order to increase the efficiency and effectiveness of programs they operate for the benefit of the citizens of the State of Arizona;
+WHEREAS, the State of Arizona is committed to protecting the security of Data collected by the agencies, boards, commissions, and Budget Units of the State of Arizona who are signatories hereto (the “Partners”); and

+WHEREAS, the State of Arizona complies with all Applicable Law related to Data security and privacy interests that may be associated with Data collected by the Partners; and

+WHEREAS, to carry out their functions in the most expedient, efficient, and secure manner possible for the benefit of the citizens of the State of Arizona, it is necessary and appropriate for the Partners to securely exchange Data in accordance with Applicable Law; and

+WHEREAS, the Partners frequently require the secure exchange of Data collected by other Partners to perform functions mandated by Applicable Law, to streamline business processes, and to maintain Data quality; and

-WHEREAS, pursuant to A.R.S. § 18-104, the Arizona Department of Administration - Arizona Strategic Enterprise Technology Office (ADOA-ASET) sets rules, policies, and standards related to information technology, and
+WHEREAS, pursuant to A.R.S. § 18-104, the Arizona Department of Administration - Arizona Strategic Enterprise Technology Office (“ADOA-ASET”) sets rules, policies, and standards related to information technology; and

 WHEREAS, pursuant to A.R.S. § 18-105(C), the statewide information security and privacy office develops, implements, maintains, and ensures compliance by each Budget Unit with a coordinated statewide assurance plan for information security and privacy; and

-WHEREAS, in the course of performing their mandated functions, the Partners frequently require Data collected by other Partners to streamline business processes, maintain Data quality, study the impacts of their work, and develop information that drives decisions; and

-WHEREAS, it is necessary and appropriate for the Partners to exchange Data and information electronically in accordance with Applicable Law, in order to carry out their functions in the most expedient, efficient, and secure manner possible; and

 WHEREAS, the Partners enter into this Enterprise Data Sharing Memorandum of Understanding (“EDS-MOU”) to enable them to exchange Data in accordance with agreed terms and Applicable Law;